Extended opening hours Deer Park testing site:

 We have changed the way we do things during the Coronavirus pandemic and a number of measures are in place to stop the spread of the virus, including physical distancing and hand hygiene guidelines and extra cleaning.

-With the easing of restrictions, more and more disciplines are able to see clients face to face again, but telehealth options (over the phone or video call) are also still available.
+Under the 7-day lockdown starting midnight 28 May 2021, we will still be able to see urgent clients face to face, other clients will be offered telehealth options (over the phone or video call).
 When you make an appointment, it will be assessed if it will be through face to face or through telehealth.

 Our Telehealth sessions are free; there is no co-payment to be made even if you normally pay when you come in.